msawant060/AWS-CSA/EC2/Fundamentals.md

    ![SecurityGroup.PNG](/SecurityGroup.PNG)

 #### 12. AWS EC2 Key-pair
   - Amazon EC2 uses Public-key cryptography to encrypt and decrypt the login information
   - Public-key cryptography encrypt the password using public key, then the recipient or the user uses the private key to decrypt the        data.

+#### Instance Life Cycle

+   1. Launch Instance:
+      - When you launch an instance immediately it goes to **pending** state
+      - AMI you specify is used to boot the instance during the launch
+      - Once the instance is up and ready it goes to **running**

+   2. Start and Stop
+      - When you start an instane, if the instance has some health issues, it won't start
+      - If there is no issue, instane will get started
+      - When you stop an instance, it enters into **stopping** state and eventually it **stopped**
+      - EBS-backup instance: You can stop these instances
+      - Instance-store intance: You **CAN NOT** stop these instances.

+   3. Reboot
+      - You can reboot instance that is eiter backed up by instance store or EBS-store
+      - All data is saved in the reboot, even the instane store data won't get lost (**NEED TO CONFIRM THIS POINT**)

+   4. Termination
+      - If you don't need instance anymore you can terminate
+      - Status will change to "shutting down" --> "terminated"
+      - You can either delete the EBS volume assosiated with the instance or save it
+            - The Amazon EBS volume supports the **Delete on termination** attribute
+       - The default behaviour is **Delete the root volume and PRESERVE any other EBS Volume**